HOW TO GROW STRAWBERRIES

 However if you need new plants for next year, pinch off the flowers from a couple of selected parent plants as this will encourage shoots and runners instead of fruit.
-Remove them carefully from parent plants in early autumn and pot them on separately using John Innis No 1 or No 2.
+Remove them carefully from parent plants in early autumn and pot them on separately using John Innes No 1 or No 2.

 To grow strawberries successfully outside all you need is a little preparation.
-Strawberries do not produce deep roots and can be prone to damage from water logging so they appreciate the soil being both well drained and well-dug before planting.
+Strawberries do not produce deep roots and can be prone to damage from waterlogging so they appreciate the soil being both well drained and well-dug before planting.
 If you can, prepare the soil at least one month before planting and incorporate as much organic matter as possible.
-You can even give a little extra help hand by adding bonemeal at a rate of two handfuls per square metre.
+You can even give a little extra help hand by adding bone meal at a rate of two handfuls per square metre.
 Then - a few days before planting - you can apply a general fertiliser as Strawberries are greedy feeders over a relatively short period of time.

 Plant them 13-15 inches apart along the row with each row being about 30 inches apart.
 They will need regular watering until they establish - again don't allow them to become water-logged at which time watering can usually be left until they come into fruit.
 You will also need to keep control of weeds growing near strawberries as they will compete for nutrients and can drastically reduce cropping.

 As the fruit develops their weight will cause them to drop to the ground, but before this happens it’s important to cover the surrounding soil with straw or black plastic.
 This prevents the fruit from rotting on the soil.
 In fact it’s from the traditional use of straw that strawberries got their name.
 Where plastic is used, punch small holes in the plastic to help drainage and to stop water pooling under the fruit.